wzslr321/grpc-go-flutter/README.md

 <br>

-This repository is meant to be a reference on how to start a <strong>Flutter</strong> project with custom backend based on <strong>gRPC</strong> and <strong> Golang</strong>.
-It is (at least I believe so) not spaghetti code, so it should be great starter, easy to extend.
-Its current functionality is performing a query entered by user and performing it on a wikipedia to scrap some information. (ok, scrapping is not implemented yet, I'll do it when I get some sleep).
+This repository is  a reference on how to start a <strong>Flutter</strong> project with a custom backend based on <strong>gRPC</strong> and <strong> Golang</strong>.
+It is (at least I believe so) not a spaghetti code, so it should be a great starter, and easy to extend.

+It allows one to enter a query and send it with a request to the Golang backend server, which then performs it on Wikipedia to scrap information and return it as a result.
+All via gRPC.

 ---

 <p align="center">